What are GABAergic agents?

 What is the idea behind GABAergic agent therapy?

 Some researchers think an increase in certain types of brain activity leads to symptoms like panic and anxiety.
 The idea is that GABAergic agents reduce brain activity by stimulating GABA production and that this helps people cope with feelings of anxiety and panic.

-Children with autism spectrum disorder (ASD) often experience physical tension and anxiety, as well as decreased pain responses.
-It’s thought that using GABAergic agents in children with ASD can control these symptoms and reduce aggression and impulsive behaviour.
+Autistic children often experience physical tension and anxiety, as well as decreased pain responses.
+It’s thought that GABAergic agents can control these symptoms in autistic children and reduce their aggression and impulsive behaviour.

 What does GABAergic agent therapy involve?